paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-111-juvenile-justice-and-delinquency-prevention.md

 (1) the Department of Justice, through its Office of Juvenile Justice and Delinquency Prevention, must restore meaningful enforcement of the core requirements in subchapter II; and

-(2) States, which are entrusted with a fiscal stewardship role if they accept funds under subchapter II must exercise vigilant oversight to ensure full compliance with the core requirements for juveniles provided for in subchapter II.
+(2) States, which are entrusted with a fiscal stewardship role if they accept funds under subchapter II 11 So in original.
+Probably should be followed by a comma. must exercise vigilant oversight to ensure full compliance with the core requirements for juveniles provided for in subchapter II.

 **(b) Accountability**